-The Group operates a variety of businesses, primarily in the Kyushu region, including transportation services, construction, real estate and hotels, and retail and restaurants.
+The Group operates a variety of businesses, primarily in the Kyushu region, including transportation services, real estate and hotels, retail and restaurants, construction, and business services.
 Therefore, the Group is affected by the economic conditions of Japan as a whole, including consumption tax increases and economic policies of the government, in addition to the economic conditions of Kyushu, which includes Fukuoka City and other urban areas.